 Setting Program Goals

-Before you start a partner program, you have to establish why you need it.
+Before you start a partner marketing program, you have to establish why you need it.
 Do you want to increase sales?
 Grow your user base?
-Increase brand awareness?
+Boost brand awareness?
 Once you have the why, you need the what — what are you going to measure?
-Setting goals and choosing the right key performance indicators (KPIs) is the foundation for every successful partner program.
+Setting goals and choosing the right key performance indicators (KPIs) is the foundation for every successful partner marketing strategy.

 In addition to goals and KPIs, build out a plan for benchmarking, testing, and identifying cost and revenue drivers.
 For in-depth guidance, see the first chapter of the Ultimate Guide.